Romeo Langford: Boston Celtics (2019–2022)

 Langford was selected with the 14th overall draft pick by the Boston Celtics in the 2019 NBA draft.
 On July 11, 2019, Langford signed his rookie scale contract with the Celtics.
 Langford was assigned to the Maine Red Claws for the start of the NBA G League season.
-He rolled his ankle in a game against Fort Wayne Mad Ants on November 15.
+He rolled his ankle in a game against the Fort Wayne Mad Ants on November 15.
 On September 22, 2020, the Celtics announced that Langford had undergone surgery to repair the scapholunate ligament of his right wrist and would miss the remainder of the 2019–20 NBA season.

-After his injury-riddled rookie season, Langford made his sophomore debut on April 4, 2021 against the Charlotte Hornets.
+After his injury-riddled rookie season, Langford made his sophomore debut on April 4, 2021, against the Charlotte Hornets.
 He continued to be a semi-constant rotation player for the rest of the season and showed intriguing signs of future potential in the 18 regular season games he played.
 As injuries continued to plague the Celtics into the 2021 NBA playoffs, Langford took on a larger role.
 In four of the five playoff games for Boston, he averaged more than 27 minutes per game.
 With the absences of Jaylen Brown, Kemba Walker, and Robert Williams, Langford's expanded playoff opportunity showed glimpses of individual progression, notably in Game 5 against the Brooklyn Nets where he dropped a playoff career-high 17 points to go along with two steals and two blocks.

 Langford played for the Celtics in the 2021 NBA Summer League.
 On December 31, 2021, he scored a season-high 16 points, alongside three rebounds and two steals, in a 123–108 win over the Phoenix Suns.

-San Antonio Spurs (2022–present)
+San Antonio Spurs (2022–2023)

 On February 10, 2022, Langford was traded, alongside Josh Richardson, to the San Antonio Spurs in exchange for Derrick White.
 Langford made his Spurs debut on March 7, scoring seven points in a 117–110 win over the Los Angeles Lakers.

 On December 29, 2022, Langford scored a career-high 23 points, alongside three rebounds, two assists and two steals, in a 122–115 win over the New York Knicks.

+Salt Lake City Stars (2024–present)

+On August 30, 2023, Langford signed with the Utah Jazz, but was waived on October 17.
+On October 30, he joined the Salt Lake City Stars.

+BCM Gravelines-Dunkerque (2024)

+On October 29, 2024, Langford signed for six weeks with BCM Gravelines-Dunkerque of the LNB Élite.